 There’s explorations: I’ve discovered a whole new avenue for experiment, in metal clay and enameling, and I have a looooooong way to go before I can speak that language fluently enough to marry it with pate de verre.

 Mom’s got this heart thing we’re not so sure about–which is why my sister’s over here this morning, playing Beethoven.
 She and Mom are visiting the doctor to figure out if surgery is indicated.

 Not that the docs aren’t good, caring folk, they are.
 But they get even better when the family turns up to advocate.

 Suzi’s is the sweet hand in the velvet glove, getting nurses and receptionists on her side and speeding things up.
 If that doesn’t work, she threatens them with…me.
 The webbitch, who finds obscure online diagnoses, calls it like it is, explains carefully that it’s awfully embarrassing to be called out on Twitter for bureaucratic incompetence, so let’s not go there, OK?

-It’s a formidable trio, and we’re pulling out all the stops.
+We’re a formidable trio, pulling out all the stops.
 Focusing on the battle keeps you from centering on worry.
 So far Mom’s tests are very, very good, so we’re taking a deep breath and focusing.